 What does a design engineer look like?
 They aren’t covered in oil and they don’t spend all day doing calculations.
-The Ideas Box is your chance to learn more about design engineering and even try a bit of prototyping.
+The Design Process Box is your chance to learn more about design engineering and even try a bit of prototyping.

 Electric fans have relied on spinning blades to cool people for more than 100 years.
 But fast-spinning blades chop the air before it hits you and can also be dangerous.

 These were the problems that Dyson engineers were trying to solve when creating the Air Multiplier™ fan.
 It took a team of engineers, scientists and physicists four years to develop.

 Good ideas come from identifying problems with existing products and solving them in a creating way.

 This is the job of the Research, Design and Development department at Dyson, known as RDD.
 It’s a top secret department – only the engineers are allowed in.

 Hundreds of prototypes are created for each Dyson machine, starting with cardboard models – a simple, cheap, and effective way to test out what something might look like in 3D.